 Tip 6: Bet On The Taiwanese Game Market First

 Why is this important?
-Burst campaigns is the only the app marketing medium to win organic users in Japan.
+Burst campaigns are the only app marketing medium to win organic users in Japan.
 And even a minimum spend comes to no less than six digits USD.
 So, it’s damn expensive.

 So, better get to test run your app in Taiwan before going the whole hog in Japan.